-The district provides students the opportunity when appropriate and with prior approval of the superintendent or principal to introduce or speak at school events.
-If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).
+The district provides students the opportunity to introduce school events with prior approval from the principal or superintendent.
+If a student meets the eligibility criteria and wishes to introduce at a school events, the student should submit his or her name in accordance with policy FNA(LOCAL).

-[See policy FNA(LOCAL) regarding other speaking opportunities and Graduation on page 54 for information related to student speakers at graduation ceremonies.]
+[See Graduation on page 57 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]